spotinst/help/src/docs/ocean/features/cluster-orientation.md

 ### Balanced (Default)

-The *Balanced* orientation optimizes towards both continuity of operations and cost-effective infrastructure.
-This orientation provides the optimal balance between cost-savings and availability.
+The Balanced orientation optimizes for both operational continuity and cost-effective infrastructure.
+It provides an optimal balance between cost savings and availability.

 ### Cost

-The *Cost* orientation optimizes for the most cost-effective infrastructure.
-Although Ocean considers both cost and availability, it prioritizes cost more for node selection.
+The Cost orientation prioritizes cost-efficiency.
+While Ocean still considers availability, it gives greater weight to cost when selecting nodes.

 ### Cheapest

-The *Cheapest* orientation takes a highly aggressive approach to cost savings.
+The Cheapest orientation takes an aggressive approach to cost savings.

-When Ocean launches instances, it searches all the markets defined in the Ocean cluster and looks for the lowest price for the spot type defined in the cluster.
-Ocean then launches instances only in the markets with the minimum price.
-If the required instance type or type with the cheapest price are not available, Ocean will fall back to on-demand.
+When launching instances, Ocean scans all markets defined in the cluster and selects the one offering the lowest price for the specified spot instance type.
+If the cheapest instance type is unavailable, Ocean falls back to on-demand instances

 ## Set Orientation for the Cluster in the Spot API

-To set the orientation for the cluster, you can use the [Create Cluster](https://docs.spot.io/api/#tag/Ocean-AWS/operation/OceanAWSClusterCreate) or [Update Cluster](https://docs.spot.io/api/#tag/Ocean-AWS/operation/OceanAWSClusterUpdate) APIs.
+To set the orientation for the cluster, use the [Create Cluster](https://docs.spot.io/api/#tag/Ocean-AWS/operation/OceanAWSClusterCreate) or [Update Cluster](https://docs.spot.io/api/#tag/Ocean-AWS/operation/OceanAWSClusterUpdate) APIs.

 Look for the following attribute: